High-dimensional Imputation for the Social Sciences: a Comparison of State-of-the-art Methods

 \subsection{Results}

 When estimating linear regression models, all partial regression coefficients can be influenced by missing values on a subset of the variables included in the model.
 Therefore, it is important to evaluate the estimation bias and CIC rates for all model parameters.
 Figure \ref{fig:exp4_bias_allP} reports the absolute PRBs for the intercept and all partial slopes from Model 2 obtained after using each imputation method, for both the low- and high-dimensional conditions.
 Model 2 has an intercept and 13 regression coefficients.
 Every horizontal line in the figure represents the PRB for the estimation of one of these 14 parameters.
-Figure \ref{fig:exp4_ci_allP} reports CIC results in the same way.
+Figures \ref{fig:exp4_ci_allP} and \ref{fig:exp4_ciw_allP} report CIC and CIW results in the same way.
 For ease of presentation, results for Model 1 are reported in the supplementary materials.

-As seen in Figure \ref{fig:exp4_bias_allP}, in both the high- and low-dimensional conditions, DURR, IURR, BLasso, and MI-CART showed only slightly larger PRBs than MI-OR\@.
+As seen in Figure \ref{fig:exp4_bias_allP}, in both the high- and low-dimensional conditions, DURR, IURR, BLasso, MI-CART, and MI-SF showed only slightly larger PRBs than MI-OR\@.
 However, even MI-OR did not provide entirely unbiased parameter estimates.
 After imputing with MI-OR, almost half of the parameters in Model 2 were estimated with large bias (PRB $> 10\%$).
 MI-PCA, MI-RF, and CC showed similar trends but produced larger PRBs (particularly CC).
 BRidge demonstrated the same results described in the simulation studies.
 It was competitive in the low-dimensional scenario, but it was inadequate with high-dimensional data (all PRBs $> 10$.)
 In the low-dimensional condition, MI-QP resulted in only three parameter estimates with acceptable bias and only one in the high-dimensional condition.
 MI-AM resulted in six parameter estimates with acceptable bias in the low-dimensional condition but only one in the high-dimensional condition.

-As shown in Figure \ref{fig:exp4_ci_allP}, MI-OR and DURR resulted in the lowest deviations from nominal coverage, with only one or two coverages differing significantly from the nominal level.
+As shown in Figure \ref{fig:exp4_ci_allP}, MI-SF, MI-OR, and DURR resulted in the lowest deviations from nominal coverage, with only one or two coverages differing significantly from the nominal level.
 IURR showed a similar trend but four coverages were significantly different from nominal in the low-dimensional condition.